Theremin: Concert music

 In 2019 in Kobe, Japan, the Matryomin ensemble, a group of 289 theremin players that included Natasha Theremin, Masha Theremin and Peter Theremin, the daughter, granddaughter and great-grandson of the inventor, achieved a Guinness world record as the largest ensemble of the instrument.
 The name Matryomin is a portmanteau by its inventor of the words matryoshka and theremin.

-The theremin concerto "Dancefloor With Pulsing" by the French composer Régis Campo was written for Carolina Eyck and premiered with the Brussels Philharmonic in 2018.
+Other notable contemporary theremin players include Lydia Kavina, Pamelia Kurstin, Katica Illényi, and Thorwald Jørgensen.